N-DiLo/news_access/README.md

 ## Test App

-Test the app on an online simulating platform with the link below:
+Test the app on an online simulating platform with the link:
 [Appetize.io](https://appetize.io/app/b_ruhxxwbihajbrpfvajbc2xggoa)

 ## Dependencies